SteveMcArthur/docpad-plugin-authentication/README.md

 **Plugin checks for configured authentication strategies**

 The plugin now checks the configured authentication strategies all have a clientID and clientSecret.
 If not, these strategies are removed and a warning issued through the console.
 If no strategies are configured, a warning will be issued that no pages will be protected by authentication.

+**Notes on security**
+The advantage with using a third party for authentication is that you have sub-contracted security out to someone who is exerienced in that field and knows what they are doing.
+So don't circumvent that security.
+The various services usually provide a method to request various information or privaledges.
+Request the absolute minimum - probably just the email address.
+Store the absolute minimum - probably email and the services's user id.
+User's are generally protective of their emails - so make sure you are too.
+NEVER EVER implement code to store someone's password or send them their password in an email.
+You, as a developer, should NEVER know, or be able to lookup or see, someone's password.
+If a service can send you your password in an email then it is insecure - and run away fast.